pennatil/Analysis-Notes/README.md

 Contributing
 ============

 Since these documents are still a very early version, they might contain a few (if not more) mistakes.
-Also, not everything has been yet typed up, as well as corrected.
-Even if you have no experience with LaTex, you can correct spelling mistakes or else.
-You can help in two ways:

-1. Correct mistakes you find in the notes (spelling, math, ...)
+In order to report an error:
 * If you have no experience with LaTex or GitHub:
     1. Make sure you have a GitHub account, otherwise create one [here](https://github.com/join).
 Please use the same name as your ETHZ account, makes my life much easier if I have to contact you.
     2. On the right side of this page, click on the ["Issues"](https://github.com/pennatil/Analysis-Notes/issues) tab
     3. Check if no one else has posted the same Issue.
 If no one has, open a new issue, stating:
         * Title: Chapter + Page Number
         * Message: Issue found, plus the eventual correction(s)
         * Tag: Add a tag that best classifies the issue
         * If you are not sure, take a look at the sample [here](https://github.com/pennatil/Analysis-Notes/issues/4)
     4. Post the issue, it will be corrected ASAP.
 * If you are familiar with Latex and GitHub:
     1. First, check if someone has posted the same issue.
 If yes, mention it in your merge request (point 4.)
     2. Fork the repo.
 Help [here](https://help.github.com/articles/fork-a-repo)
     3. Make the changes, and commit them to your forked repo.
 Make sure to add detailed comments explaining what you changed, makes my life a lot easier when merging!
     4. Once you are done, request a Merge.
 Help [here](https://help.github.com/articles/using-pull-requests)
-2. Type up what's left of the notes.
-	* Only for people familiar with LaTex and GitHub.
-Please, do not start typing away, <a href="mailto:pennatil@student.ethz.ch?subject=I%20want%20to%20help!">email me</a> first so that we can avoid two people doing the same work.

 I will not take into consideration emails containing corrections.
 Please use the "Issues" tab so to keep track of every change.